+A. Housing Types

-- A. Housing types.
-Single-family detached dwelling, single-family attached dwelling, two-family dwelling, multifamily dwelling and accessory dwelling units may be constructed in an open space residential development (OSRD) as outlined in § 300-8.10 and except as specified, although such lots have less area, frontage and/ or rear and side yard dimensions than normally required. - B. Basic maximum number of dwellings.
-The maximum number of dwellings for an OSRD shall be determined by a conventional yield plan, even for OSRDs consisting of all single-family detached dwellings.
-In no case shall the number of dwelling units permitted exceed that which would be permitted under a conventional ("grid") subdivision that complies with the Town Zoning Bylaw and the Subdivision Rules and Regulations of the Planning Board and any other applicable laws and regulations of the Town or the state, with the following exceptions: - (1) Multifamily dwellings may exceed four dwelling units; however, no more than eight dwelling units shall be allowed in one building. - (2) Increases in permissible density may be allowed according to § 300-8.11, Bonus dwelling units.
+Single family detached dwelling, single family attached dwelling, two-family dwelling, multi family dwelling, and accessory dwelling units may be constructed in an Open Space Residential Development (OSRD) as outlined in Section 17.10 and except as specified, although such lots have less area, frontage and/or rear and side yard dimensions than normally required.

+B. Basic Maximum Number of Dwellings

+The maximum number of dwellings for an OSRD shall be determined by a Conventional Yield Plan even for OSRDs consisting of all single family detached dwellings.
+In no case shall the number of dwelling units permitted exceed that which would be permitted under a conventional ("grid") subdivision that complies with the Town Zoning Bylaw and the Subdivision Rules and Regulations of the Planning Board and any other applicable laws and regulations of the Town or the state with the following exceptions:

+- a.
+Multi family dwellings may exceed four (4) dwelling units however no more than eight (8) dwelling units shall be allowed in one building. - b.
+Increases in permissible density may be allowed according to Section 17.11 Bonus Dwelling Units.